Get

 Where Is It Used?

 Scent soakers can be used anywhere in your home.
 In fact, it’s ideal for scent soakers to be located in multiple areas.
-This will give your cat that feeling of familiarity and comfort in all of their favorite places.
+This will give your cat a sense of familiarity and comfort in all their favorite places.
 In multi-cat homes, this also gives plenty of opportunities for each cat to pick their favorite spaces and create their own scent soakers.

 cat scratcher